Can You Put Frozen Food in a Crock Pot?

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-When it comes to freezer meals, this is a very common question we get from readers and at speaking events.
-I think it’s a common question because there is a lot of mixed information out there.
+A very common question we get from readers and at speaking events about freezer cooking is, “Can I put frozen food in the Crock Pot?”
+It’s a common question because there is a lot of mixed information out there.

 So my husband just flipped his lid on me because he saw me put a frozen steak in the crock pot for tomorrow.